Global Listed Infrastructure monthly review and outlook

 Applications for units of the Fund must be made on the application forms accompanying the prospectus.
 Investments in unit trusts are not obligations of, deposits in, or guaranteed or insured by First Sentier Investors (Singapore), and are subject to risks, including the possible loss of the principal amount invested.

 Reference to specific securities (if any) is included for the purpose of illustration only and should not be construed as a recommendation to buy or sell the same.
-All securities mentioned herein may or may not form part of the holdings of FSI’s portfolios at a certain point in time, and the holdings may change over time.
+All securities mentioned herein may or may not form part of the holdings of First Sentier Group’s portfolios at a certain point in time, and the holdings may change over time.

 In the event of discrepancies between the marketing materials and the Prospectus, the Prospectus shall prevail.

 In Singapore, this material is issued by First Sentier Investors (Singapore) whose company registration number is 196900420D.
 This advertisement or material has not been reviewed by the Monetary Authority of Singapore.
-First Sentier Investors (registration number 53236800B), FSSA Investment Managers (registration number 53314080C), Stewart Investors (registration number 53310114W), RQI Investors (registration number 53472532E) and Igneo Infrastructure Partners (registration number 53447928J) are the business divisions of First Sentier Investors (Singapore).
+First Sentier Group (registration number 53507290B), First Sentier Investors (registration number 53236800B), FSSA Investment Managers (registration number 53314080C), Stewart Investors (registration number 53310114W), RQI Investors (registration number 53472532E) and Igneo Infrastructure Partners (registration number 53447928J) are the business names of First Sentier Investors (Singapore).

-First Sentier Investors (Singapore) is part of the investment management business of First Sentier Investors, which is ultimately owned by Mitsubishi UFJ Financial Group, Inc. (“MUFG”), a global financial group.
-First Sentier Investors includes a number of entities in different jurisdictions.
+First Sentier Investors (Singapore) is part of the investment management business of First Sentier Group, which is ultimately owned by Mitsubishi UFJ Financial Group, Inc. (“MUFG”), a global financial group.
+First Sentier Group includes a number of entities in different jurisdictions.

 To the extent permitted by law, MUFG and its subsidiaries are not responsible for any statement or information contained in this material.
 Neither MUFG nor any of its subsidiaries guarantee the performance of any investment or entity referred to in this material or the repayment of capital.
 Any investments referred to are not deposits or other liabilities of MUFG or its subsidiaries, and are subject to investment risk, including loss of income and capital invested.